Revealing the nature of yrast states in neutron-rich polonium isotopes

+The atomic nucleus, much like an atom itself, is composed of discrete particles, protons and neutrons, which fill energy levels according to quantum principles.
+In many ways, it behaves as a collection of individual nucleons in specific quantum states.
 Nuclear isomers are excited meta-stable states with half-lives of the order of nanoseconds and longer.
 The isomerism is usually caused by large differences between initial and final states in physical properties such as total angular momentum, its projection on the symmetry axis ($K$-isomers), shape, seniority or the low energy difference between the states \cite{Gar2023,walker99}.
-By determining the decay energy, branching ratio of de-exciting transitions and half-life of the state in question, one can deduce the reduced transition probability (a measure of the decay strength) and compare it to the single-particle estimate (which assumes that the decay involves a single nucleon).
-The ratio of the experimental and single-particle values defines a hindrance (or enhancement) factor which is related to the underlying decay mechanism.
-The occurrence of isomeric states in the vicinity of doubly-magic shell closures represents one of the important benchmarks for testing the predictive power of the nuclear shell model using different residual nucleon-nucleon interaction \cite{Nai21}.
+By determining the decay energy, branching ratio of de-exciting transitions and half-life of the state in question, one can deduce the reduced transition probability (a measure of the decay strength usually expressed in Weisskopf units or W.u. \cite{bohr1998}) and compare it to the single-particle estimate (which assumes that the decay involves a single nucleon).
+The ratio of the experimental and single-particle values defines a hindrance (or enhancement) factor which is related to the underlying decay mechanism or the collective nature of a transition.
+The occurrence of isomeric states in the vicinity of doubly-magic shell closures represents one of the important benchmarks for testing the predictive power of the nuclear shell model using different residual nucleon-nucleon interactions \cite{Nai21}.

 In the region around the doubly-magic $^{208}_{82}$Pb$_{126}$, low-energy nuclear structure is often dominated by a relatively high-$j$ single-particle orbital (with $j\geq$ 7/2).
 Seniority ($\nu$) represents the number of particles that are not paired (i.e., they are not coupled to angular momentum $J=0$) and can be regarded as a good quantum number.
 Seniority isomers arise due to the selection rules associated with the conservation of $\nu$ and are encountered in semi-magic nuclei because electric quadrupole ($E2$) transitions between $\nu$ = 2 states ($e.g.$ $8_1^+\to 6_1^+$) are small when the valence shell is close to half-filled \cite{Isacker_2011}.